How to Make This Stunning Illuminated Topiary for Fall

 One of the things I always pick up this time of year to have on hand all year long is these 15′ garlands from the Dollar Tree.
 If you are a regular crafter, you will find many uses for these one dollar garlands.

 Unwind your garland and wrap it loosely around the cone.
 Secure the garland into the cone with greening pins.
+If you can’t find or don’t have these garlands, you can use floral moss to disguise your styrofoam cone.

-Wind the garland up to the top and then back down to the bottom.
+Wind the garland up to the top of the cone and then back down to the bottom.
 If there are places where it is particularly loose, just squeeze it to the styrofoam and secure it with the pins.
 You should not need to use more than eight or ten greening pins to attach the garland to your cone.

 These are the greening pins you will want to have on hand to attach the garland and to use to attach some of the other things to your cone.

-You are going to use those greening pins to attach those garlands to the styrofoam cone.
+The next step is to use those greening pins to attach those garlands to the styrofoam cone.

 Make sure that you allow enough cord to let the battery pack to set down on the tabletop.
 Attach the garlands distributing them evenly around the cone.

 When you have both of the garlands on your cone, it should looks something like this pictured below.
 Yes, it does not exactly look like a topiary shape.
 It looks a little shapeless at this point.
 Not to worry, we are going to fix this.
+Using battery operated lights means there is no need for an extension cord to keep your topiary lit!

 Make sure that you do not puncture one of the cords with one of the greening pins.
 Now you can begin to fill in the rest of your topiary with additional fall decor.
 The easiest way to add further decorations is to use florals with stiff stems that can be easily pushed into the styrofoam.